straylight-orbit/whirlpool-client-rs/README.md

 premix or postmix (i.e. must be a tx0 descendant).
 Optionally notifies the caller with mix progress if the `notify` parameter is supplied and set up to do so.

+Official Samourai partners can set their own partnership code by setting the `WPID` environment variable at compile time.

 ## Donations

 If you find this library useful, donations are greatly appreciated.
 Our donation address is